leihub3/music-exam-builder/VERCEL_DEPLOYMENT.md

 - `backend/` - Express API server (deploy separately or convert to API routes)
 - `shared/` - Shared TypeScript types (automatically included)

-The `vercel.json` configuration sets `rootDirectory: "frontend"` so Vercel knows to build from the frontend folder.
+**Important**: Configure the Root Directory as `frontend` in Vercel Project Settings so Vercel knows to build from the frontend folder.

 ## Build Process